 Murray Stein, co-author of the new study, found that among soldiers recently discharged from psychiatric hospitals, more than half of suicides were committed by just five percent of patients.
 "The most impressive thing is that they identified this high-risk group in the hospital, and by just focusing on one in 20 of them, you're really dramatically improving your ability to predict," says Dr. Mark Olfson, a professor of psychiatry at Columbia University who was not involved in the study.
 "Clinicians don't do a very good job predicting suicide risk, even though we think we do."

-74 comments | about a week ago
+74 comments | about a month ago

 theshowmecanuck (703852) writes A group calling itself the Russian Union of Engineers has published a photograph, picked up by many news organizations (just picked one, Google it yourself to find more), claiming to show that MH17 was shot down by a Ukrainian fighter plane.
 The interesting thing is the very quick ad hoc crowd sourced debunking of the photograph using tools from Google maps, online photos/data, to their own domain knowledge backed up with the previous information.
 It would be interesting to understand who the "Russian Union of Engineers" are and why they in particular were chosen to release this information.

-340 comments | about a week ago
+340 comments | about a month ago

 mpicpp writes with this story about Chinese hackers breaching the federal weather network.
 "Hackers attacked the U.S. weather system in October, causing a disruption in satellite feeds and several pivotal websites.
 The National Oceanic and Atmospheric Administration, NOAA, said that four of its websites were hacked in recent weeks.
 To block the attackers, government officials were forced to shut down some of its services.
 This explains why satellite data was mysteriously cut off in October, as well as why the National Ice Center website and others were down for more than a week.
 During that time, federal officials merely stated a need for "unscheduled maintenance."
 Still, NOAA spokesman Scott Smullen insisted that the aftermath of the attack "did not prevent us from delivering forecasts to the public."
 Little more is publicly known about the attack, which was first revealed by The Washington Post.
 It's unclear what damage, if any, was caused by the hack.
 But hackers managed to penetrate what's considered one of the most vital aspects of the U.S. government.
 The nation's military, businesses and local governments all rely on nonstop reports from the U.S. weather service."